What Causes Pain During Sex?

 Sometimes, pain during sexual intercourse can be caused by a lack of sexual arousal.
 If you engage in sexual activity when you have no sexual desire and your body is not primed for sex, it’s more likely to hurt.
 There are many potential reasons for lack of sexual arousal, including menopause, previous traumatic experiences with sex, or hormone imbalances.

 Poor mental health can also lead to a lack of sexual desire as well as decreased satisfaction with life and personal relationships.
-If you occasionally feel disinterested in sex, don’t worry!
+If you occasionally feel disinterested in sex, don’t worry.
 That’s perfectly normal.
 It’s only when the lack of sexual arousal is persistent that you should start to worry.

 Genital Irritation